vncntt/vncntt.github.io/_posts/2024-07-25-What-is-this?.markdown

 This page will help existing friends get to know me better along with reaching others who share my interests and would be great friends.
 Perhaps some of them will come across this and decide to reach out!
 My thoughts might also be helpful/interesting to some.

+Each post will spontaneously be edited/added to (this is an edit).

 All in all, this has been way overdue.
 I finally made this due to Jekyll being frictionless to set up, [this post](https://x.com/vvvincent_c/status/1816156750837604806), feeling high-agency today, and resonating too much with this quote below from Rohan Selva-Radov.

 > In the past, I erred very strongly on the side of keeping my thoughts entirely to myself.
 Now I want to give the other extreme a go.